google/nucleus/docs/source/nucleus/io/sam.md

     print(read)
 ```

-where `read` is a `nucleus.genomics.v1.Read` protocol buffer.
+where `read` is a `nucleus.genomics.v1.Read` protocol buffer. input_path will
+dynamically decode the underlying records depending the file extension, with
+`.sam` for SAM files, `.bam` for BAM files, and `.cram` for CRAM files.
+It will
+also search for an appropriate index file to use to enable calls to the
+`query()` method.

-API for writing:
+API for writing SAM/BAM:

 ```python
 from nucleus.io import sam